KieranHastingsIW/NEMSGuaranteedSubscriber/README.md

 ## How to Run

-* Clone this repository to a directory of your chosing.
+* Clone this repository to a directory of your choosing.

-* Configure the connection and Queue variable in the 'application.properties' file found under src-> main-> resources
+* To connect this application to the solace broker you will need the following connection details
+  * HostName and Port
+  * VPN Name
+  * Queue Name
+  * Username
+  * Password
+    These will be provided to you separately.
+* Once you have received your credentials add them to the application.properties file found here `src-> main-> resources`
 * In the directory you cloned the repository into run `mvn clean install`

 ## Run locally

 * Run `java -jar target/Gsub-1.0-SNAPSHOT.jar`

-## Run containorized using docker
+## Run containerized  using docker

 * Ensure docker desktop is running
 * Run `docker-compose up --build `